axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_ethereum_sign-deploy-token.md

 Signs the call data to deploy a token with the AxelarGateway contract

-### Synopsis

-Signs the call data to deploy a token with the AxelarGateway contract

 ```
 axelarcli tx ethereum sign-deploy-token [name] [symbol] [decimals] [capacity] [flags]
 ```